isc-projects/bind9/bin/tools/named-journalprint.rst

 to indicate whether the record was added or deleted, and continues with the resource record in master-file format.

-The ``-c`` option provides a mechanism to compact the journal starting with the specified serial.
-Note this option *must not* be used while ``named`` is running and can cause data loss if the the zone file does not contain the data that is being remove.
+The ``-c`` (compact) option provides a mechanism to reduce the size of a journal by removing (most/all) transactions prior to the specified serial number.
+Note: this option *must not* be used while ``named`` is running, and can cause data loss if the zone file has not been updated to contain the data being removed from the journal.
 Use with extreme caution.

 The ``-x`` option causes additional data about the journal file to be printed at the beginning of the output and before each group of changes.